 related to your specialization and that you will be able to collect

-monitoring or inventory projects will not be accepted.
+observational or inventory projects are not accepted.

 Teaching MethodsResearch project, under supervision of VU-staff.